HLE introduction

 The Things They Carried by Tim O’brien

-Step 1 choose your text(s)
+Step 1 choose your text.
+Discuss in your group

 • Which three literary texts will you hold back for paper 2 comparative essay?